dawid-szaniawski/bepatient/docs/usage.md

 ###### Args:

-- checker `(Checker)`: An instance of a custom checker object that inherits from the Checker class.
+- checker `(Checker)`: an instance of a custom checker object that inherits from the `Checker` class.

 ###### Returns: